(2-minute read)

 Genesis 24:62-66

-And the servant told Isaac all things that he had done.
+Then the servant told Isaac everything that had happened.

 Isaac marries Rebekah